MattIPv4/DiscordBots.org-API-Examples/README.md

 /LANGUAGE/LIBRARY/Example00.md

 ## Contributing
-If you wish to help, create a PR with the exmaple file added and the original message removed from the to-be-proccesed.txt file.
+If you wish to help, create a PR with the exmaple file added and the original message removed from the to-be-processed.txt file.